 I have some perfume that won't spray.
 I have cleaned the nozzles but still cannot get them to spray.
 Anyone have any tips to help they would be greatly appreciated.
 Thanks in advance.

 I emailed customer service about a bottle I dropped.
 I broke the valve.
 They sent a new bottle ($80) and I was thrilled.
-Needless to say I sent a very complimentary and grateful email back.
-Sometimes it really works to speak up.

 Where can you buy those little sprayers for women's perfume, to replace the ones that broke or were missing off your perfume?

 How do I get a brand new bottle of perfume to spray?

 Can I buy a spray nozzle for my 4oz Polo screw top cologne bottle?

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.